Wellbeing

 * We run one off well-being sessions and small group therapeutic programmes in response to themes that arise such as healthy relationships, keeping safe on social media etc.

-* All staff are trained in attachment theory and trauma awareness, which helps them to understand why children challenge.
-They all mentor or key work individual children in sessions and one on one.
+* All staff are trained in attachment theory, trauma awareness, and Adverse Childhood Experiences, which helps them to understand why children challenge.
+They all mentor or key work individual children in sessions and one-on-one.

-* The bases provide safe and nurturing environments for children to really relax and feel at home so that they have a sense of containment, away from harmful outside influences, and are more likely to open up.
+* The bases provide safe and nurturing environments for children to relax and feel at home, so that they have a sense of containment, away from harmful outside influences, and are free to have fun, laugh and express themselves.

 Physical Health

-Our biggest asset is the long term trusted relationships with children, therefore we will provide a range of physical activities to tackle inactivity and enhance wellbeing, for both staff and YP, knowing children will naturally join in with staff as role models 2/3 times a week.
+Our biggest asset is the long term trusted relationships with children.
+Therefore we provide a range of physical activities to tackle inactivity and enhance wellbeing, for both staff and YP, knowing children will naturally join in with staff as role models.
+There are opportunities 2/3 times a week.

 * A range of indoor and outdoor pursuits that tackle inactivity and simply keep children moving and communicating such as swimming, gardening and even dog walking.

-* Children and young people cook with our chef and eat nutritious food with their peers.
+* Young people cook with our staff and eat nutritious food with their peers.

-* We provide healthy food options within our café in the new premises and ensure those in receipt of free meals continue to do so during school holidays.
+* We provide healthy food options within our café in Jaywick and ensure those in receipt of free meals continue to do so during school holidays.

 * We have our own space for growing vegetables fruit and herbs so children and YP understand where food comes from.